memgraph/docs/products/memgraph/v0.15.0/tutorials/analyzing-TED-talks.md

 ### Data Model

+[//]: # (JCS TO DO --  is there an way to define the data model/ontology?
+That is, is there a language to express it besides written English?)

-Each TED talk has a main speaker, so we identify two types of nodes &mdash; `Talk` and `Speaker`.
-Also, we will add an edge of type `Gave` pointing to a `Talk` from its main `Speaker`.
+* Each TED talk has a main speaker, so we identify two types of nodes &mdash; `Talk` and `Speaker`.
+* We add an edge of type `Gave` pointing to a `Talk` from its main `Speaker`.
-Each speaker has a name so we can add property `name` to `Speaker` node.
+* Each speaker has a name so we can add property `name` to `Speaker` node.
-Likewise, we'll add properties `name`, `title` and `description` to node `Talk`.
-Furthermore, each talk is given in a specific TED event, so we can create node `Event` with property `name` and relationship `InEvent` between talk and event.
+* We'll add properties `name`, `title` and `description` to node `Talk`.
+* Each talk is given in a specific TED event, so we can create node `Event` with property `name` and relationship `InEvent` between talk and event.

-Talks are tagged with keywords to facilitate searching, hence we add node `Tag` with property `name` and relationship `HasTag` between talk and tag.
-Moreover, users give ratings to each talk by selecting up to three predefined string values.
+* Talks are tagged with keywords to facilitate searching, hence we add node `Tag` with property `name` and relationship `HasTag` between talk and tag.
+* Users give ratings to each talk by selecting up to three predefined string values.
 Therefore we add node `Rating` with these values as property `name` and relationship`HasRating` with property `user_count` between talk and rating nodes.